 Please visit and “like” us on Facebook…thank you!

-Page updated 11/6/13- with items from a recent Cleveland, OH Ringling Bros.
-Circus.
-Scroll down to “New.”
+Page updated 2/23/14 with “Free the elephants?
+Yes”; scroll down to “new.”
 This page was created in response to 2011 Shrine Circus performances in Missoula, MT.
 Be sure to scroll clear to the bottom for some fun…SET LEO THE LION FREE!

 CULPEPPER & MERRIWEATHER CIRCUS was in Stevensville, MT 6/21: